This article is part of Managing bug report in issue tracker series.

 Enable "Enable REST web service" option

-1. Enter Redmine details into EurekaLog configuration of your projects:
+1. Enter Redmine details into EurekaLog settings of your projects:

 Redmine settings filled into EurekaLog options

 Note: your login / password pair will be replaced with API key once you click "Connect" button.
 You can remove API key and re-enter login / password pair.

 3. Set/fill custom fields.
 EurekaLog has support for automatic managing of "Count", "BugID", "E-Mail", and "Version" fields.
 You just need to enter field names in EurekaLog options.
 For other custom fields you have to fill them manually, for example:

 procedure SetCustomFields(const ACustom: Pointer; AExceptionInfo: TEurekaExceptionInfo;